Tarunb0/DevOps-docs-hub/aws/10-microservices-application-eks.md

 Configure Horizontal Pod Autoscalers (HPA) and Cluster Autoscalers to automatically scale resources based on demand.
 Deploy across multiple Availability Zones for high availability.

-### 15. Documentation and Training:

-Document the architecture, deployment procedures, and best practices.
-Provide training sessions for developers and operators on Kubernetes, EKS, and related technologies.

 By following these steps, you can design and deploy a 10-microservices application on Amazon EKS with scalability, reliability, and maintainability.